Installing the Software¶

 Build Debian package Install dependencies

-sudo apt-get install build-essential dpkg-dev debhelper devscripts fakeroot cdbs python-setuptools python-support
+sudo apt-get install build-essential dpkg-dev debhelper devscripts fakeroot cdbs python-setuptools dh-python python-support

 Afterwards the package can be installed by